-To deal with the above challenges, we propose to alter the traditional practice of offline model checking of hybrid system's behavior in the infinite horizon.
+To deal with the above challenges, we propose to alter the traditional practice of offline model checking of hybrid system's behavior in the infinite-horizon.
 Instead, we carry out periodical online model checking.
-In every period, we only model check the hybrid system's behavior in the next (few) period(s); i.e., we only model check the hybrid system's behavior in finite horizon.
+In every period, we only model check the hybrid system's behavior in the next (few) period(s); i.e., we only model check the hybrid system's behavior in time-bounded future (i.e., finite-horizon).

 The merits of the proposed approach are as follows.
-First, though many human body parameters are hard to model offline, their online behaviors in finite horizon are quite predictable.
+First, though many human body parameters are hard to model offline, their online behaviors in finite-horizon are quite predictable.
 For example, after injecting 1ml of morphine, it is hard to accurately predict the blood oxygen level curve in the next 40 minutes, as it depends on too many factors, even including the patient's emotion [8][9].
 However, it is easy to predict the blood oxygen level curve in the next 4 seconds: it cannot plunge from 100% to 10%, nor show a saw-toothed wave form; instead, it has to be smooth, which can be effectively described with existing tools, such as linear regression.
-Also, within short finite horizon, we can approximate many variables as constants, and/or approximate nonlinear behaviors as linear behaviors.
+Also, within short finite-horizon, we can approximate many variables as constants, and/or approximate nonlinear behaviors as linear behaviors.
 This would further simplify our model and computation.

 The proposed approach can be formalized as follows.
 Given an MDPnP system S, we periodically sample the observable state parameters every T seconds.
-At time instance kT(k = 0, 1, 2, ...), we build a hybrid system model (i.e., the "online model") of S with the observed numerical values of state parameters, and verify its safety in the time interval [kT, (k + 1)T] (i.e., within only finite horizon).
-If the online model is proven safe, the system can run for another Tseconds.
+At time instance kT(k = 0, 1, 2, ...), we build a hybrid system model (i.e., the "online model") of S with the observed numerical values of state parameters, and verify its safety in the time interval [kT, (k + 1)T].
+We hence call T the finite-horizon of our online model checking.
+If the online model is proven safe, the system can run for another T seconds.
 Otherwise, the system immediately switches to an application dependant fall-back plan.

 Such model checking must finish within bounded and short time, i.e. real-time, to allow decision making (on whether to run the system for another T seconds or switch to fallback plan) before any fault happens.
-To support real-time, the
+To support real-time, the MDPnP CPS design must follow certain patterns, which brings up the issue of hybrid systems model checking and CPS co-design.